cloudmesh/cloudmesh-manual/docs/_sources/database/database.rst.txt

 Directory
 ^^^^^^^^^

-Note that directory in Azure Blob storage is a virtual folder.
+Note that the directory in Azure Blob storage is a virtual folder.
 An empty directory cannot be created and hence cloudmesh-storage creates a default marker file ``dummy.txt`` to create the directory.